-I’m about to unpack the fine art of travel hacking for those of you who want to travel but don’t have a lot of extra cash laying around.
+I’m about to lay out just how easy it is to get into the points and miles hobby for those of you who want to travel but don’t have a lot of extra cash laying around.
 This is a meaty post, but I promise you it is full of valuable information!
 And every step of it is something we have already tackled ourselves and that took us less than 1 full year to accomplish.
 From applying for our first card, to taking a 10 day International vacation.
 It’s all right here.

 So if you’re ready to get away or to change the way you travel, keep reading!